 Examples of internal circuitry that might be sourcing current include modules such as the DAC and FVR modules.
-See Section 17.0 "Digital-to-Analog Converter (DAC) Module" and Section TABLE 14-1: "Summary of Registers Associated with the Fixed Voltage Reference" for more information on these modules.
+See Section 17.0 "Digital-to-Analog Converter (DAC) Module" and Section 14.0 "Fixed Voltage Reference (FVR)" for more information on these modules.